 Cook 2 portions of noodles (ramen / hakka / egg / veg noodles) according to packet instructions.
 Drain the noodles and keep aside.

-In a bowl, add a tablespoon of spice paste and soup that fills nearly half the bowl.
-Drop in the cooked ramen noodles.
+In a deep soup bowl, add a tablespoon of chilli oil and sesame paste mix.
+Pour the soup till the bowl is half full.
+Drop in as much ramen noodles as you like.
 Top with vegetables, chicken, and egg.
 Season with spring onions.